aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/falco-helm-chart/README.md

 # Falco

-[Falco](https://falco.org) is a *Cloud Native Runtime Security* tool designed to detect anomalous activity in your applications.
+[CNCF Falco](https://falco.org) is a *Cloud Native Runtime Security* tool designed to detect anomalous activity in your container applications.
 You can use Falco to monitor runtime security of your Kubernetes applications and internal components.

 ## Introduction